PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-10 04:15:40
+Last updated: 2024-04-10 04:16:15
-Random Quote: Geniuses are always branded as crazy. - Pablo Escobar
+Random Quote: Jesus was a fag!
+He said: 'This is my body.
+Eat me.' - Big Boo